kshetline/tubular_time/README.md

 * Supports and recognizes negative Daylight Saving Time.
 * Extensive date/time manipulation and calculation capabilities.
 * Many features available using a familiar Moment.js-style API.
-* Astronomical time functions, and local mean time from longitude to one (time) minute resolution.
+* Astronomical time functions, and local mean time from longitude to one minute (of time) resolution.
 * Internationalization via JavaScript’s `Intl` Internationalization API, with additional built-in i18n support for issues not covered by `Intl`, and US-English fallback for environments without `Intl` support.
 * Package suitable for tree shaking and Angular optimization.
 * Full TypeScript typing support.